iceanalysis/site_files/content/about/index.md

 On the other side, my day job is in the field of data analytics.
 I love exploring data and uncovering relationships and explanations.
 One of my favorite parts of the analysis is using data visualizations to tell a story.

 That's it for now.
-Feel free to drop me an email (in the contact tab) and follow on twitter for updates [@IceAnalysis](https://twitter.com/IceAnalysis)
+Feel free to [drop me an email](https://iceanalysis.com/contact) and follow on twitter for updates [@IceAnalysis](https://twitter.com/IceAnalysis)